Alsabban/Online-Courses-Website/README.md

 # Online-Courses-Website - Coursopolis Online Center
+Coursopolis is an online training center, the website consists of:

+- Home
+- Login For Student/Admin
+- Courses Details
+- Instructors Details
+- Search Page
+- About

 # How to run
  - Install XAMPP (Apache and MySQL) to run your local database